Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 Tone: Hopeful, Optimistic.
 Style: Descriptive.
-Images: Life as a sea journey.
+Image: Life as a Sea Journey.

 **Q/ Give one common image of the 16th with an example**\?